sayannath/Iris-Flower-Classification/README.md

 <img src="Screenshots/6.png" />

 ## To test this out
 Testing this is as simple as it gets.
-Follow this steps
+Follow this steps:
+1. Clone this project.
-1. Open your terminal (NOTE: git bash preferred/ Terminal on VS Code)
+2. Open your terminal (NOTE: git bash preferred/ Terminal on VS Code)
-2. Type the following command in the terminal
+3. Type the following command in the terminal
      ```
      python3 my_example.py (in Mac or Linux)
      python my_example.py  (in Windows)
      ```
-3. Visit the localhost to see it in action
+4. Visit the localhost to see it in action

 ## Pull Request